-Describe the strategies the school employs to support incoming and outgoing cohorts of students in transition from one school level to another

-Murray supports our incoming 6th graders by inviting them to our school in the Spring where they recieve a tour of the school and 6th grade orientation, introduction of the block scheduling, and they are provided an elective choice form and school expectations/ dress code, etc. The following week, the parents of those students are invited to attend a Parent Information Session outlining expectations, elective choices, etc. Students audition for Center of the Arts in Feb.
+Describe the strategies the school employs to support incoming and outgoing cohorts of students in transition from one school level to another parents of those students are invited to attend a Parent Information Session outlining expectations, elective choices, etc. Students audition for Center of the Arts in Feb.
 In addition, the LEA and 6th grade case manager visit our feeder elementary school and meet with parents to conduct the 5th/6th grade IEP meeting.
 We also host gifted EP meetings for 5th graders.
 In the Fall, we host 3 Curriuclum nights (one per grade level) for parents and students to meet teachers, review expectations, curriculum, and review different ways parents can communicate with their child's teacher throughout the school year (HAC, email, Website).
+Additionally, 8th grade AVID students visit feeder elementary school to speak to 5th graders about the AVID program at MMS.